 - 1.21 New Year´s Eve

 Looking for a perfect, warm getaway in the winter?
 Well, if you are from the northern hemisphere, then Dubai is the perfect warm winter destination and winter in Dubai is the best season to visit.

 With only two distinct seasons, the winter season is the way to go!
 Winter in Dubai starts at the end of October and lasts until the beginning of April – so, luckily, there are a few months you can enjoy Dubai (because Dubai in summer is not the best time to visit).

-But even during these months, the weather changes and so do the activities that are offered – however, overall, Dubai in the winter is the best time to visit.
+But even during these months, the weather changes and so do the activities that are offered – however, overall, Dubai in winter is the best!

 DUBAI WINTER TRAVEL TIPS